-Let’s start with some advice: Any graphic materials that promotes something; whether products, a businesses, or charitable causes, and the graphics contain images of recognizable people, — always have those people sign a model release.
+Let’s start with some advice: Any graphic materials that promote something; whether products, businesses, or charitable causes, and the graphics contain images of recognizable people, — always have those people sign a model release.
 Of course, there are non-commercial uses that may also require a model release, (see When To Use A Model Release) but commercial uses almost always require a release.
 One might think that having models sign releases before using their image would be obvious, but far too often usage agreements are just handshakes, and that is not good.
 For businesses, in particular, releases should be standard procedure for several reasons.

 Why is a Model Release Important for Business?